The Man Who Texted a Photo of Himself Having Sex with a Girl While She Vomited Isn't Getting Any Jail Time

-Until recently, Parsons' name was smothered by a publication ban as she was underage when the photo was taken, and thus it qualified as child pornography.
+Until recently, Parsons's name was the subject of a publication ban as she was underage when the photo was taken, and thus it qualified as child pornography.
 Her parents lobbied NS Justice Minister Lena Diab to lift the ban so her story could be publicized.
 In December, Diab removed the ban on the condition that Rehtaeh's name is respected.
-The young man who posed for the photo was also underage at the time.
-His name is still covered by the ban.
+(The young man who posed for the photo was also underage at the time.
+His name is still covered by the ban.)

 During the sentencing hearing, the courtroom was packed with reporters tweeting Rehtaeh's name.